dcamps-hacken/erc20-tokens/README.md

 yarn hardhat deploy
 ```

-> the deploy script used in this command can be found in _deploy01-deploy-tokens.js_
+> the deploy script used in this command can be found in _deploy/01-deploy-tokens.js_

 ## Testing the contracts

-Since all contracts inherit from OpenZeppelin's widely tested ERC20 contracts, only the extra methods of the contracts are tested:
+Since all contracts inherit from **OpenZeppelin**'s widely tested ERC20 contracts, only the extra methods of the contracts are tested:

--   The **Constructor**, that will mint an initial amount of tokens to the deployer address
+-   The `Constructor`, that will mint an initial amount of tokens to the deployer address
--   Function **mint**, which will mint additional tokens to the specified address
+-   Function `mint`, which will mint additional tokens to the specified address

 Use the following command to test the said functions in all contracts: